geonetwork/doc/en/user-guide/harvesting/index.rst

 GeoNetwork is able to harvest from the following sources (for more details see below):

  #.
 Another GeoNetwork node (version 2.1 or above).
-See :ref:`harvesting-geonetwork.rst`
+See :ref:`harvesting-geonetwork`
  #.
 A WebDAV server.
-See :ref:`harvesting-webdav.rst`
+See :ref:`harvesting-webdav`
  #.
 A CSW 2.0.1 or 2.0.2 catalogue server.
-See :ref:`harvesting-csw-services.rst`
+See :ref:`harvesting-csw-services`
  #.
 A GeoPortal 9.3.x or 10.x server.
-See :ref:`harvesting-geoportal.rst`
+See :ref:`harvesting-geoportal`
  #.
 A File system acessible by GeoNetwork.
-See :ref:`harvesting-filesystem.rst`
+See :ref:`harvesting-filesystem`
  #.
 An OAI-PMH server.
-See :ref:`harvesting-oaimph.rst`
+See :ref:`harvesting-oaimph`
  #.
 An OGC service using its GetCapabilities document.
 These include WMS, WFS, WPS and WCS services.
-See :ref:`harvesting-ogcwxs.rst`
+See :ref:`harvesting-ogcwxs`
  #.
 An ArcSDE server.
-See :ref:`harvesting-sde.rst`
+See :ref:`harvesting-sde`
  #.
 A THREDDS catalog.
-See :ref:`harvested-thredds.rst`
+See :ref:`harvested-thredds`
  #.
 An OGC WFS using a GetFeature query.
-See :ref:`harvesting-wfs-features.rst`
+See :ref:`harvesting-wfs-features`
  #.
 One or more Z3950 servers.
-See :ref:`harvested-z3950.rst`
+See :ref:`harvested-z3950`

 Mechanism overview
 ------------------